Upcoming Volunteer Opportunities

 Rock Crew: Like to puzzle?
 Have a good friend who regularly moves boulders in his yard for fun.
 Then you’re a Rocker…or a at least a good candidate to be one of our rock crews, a specialized team of 2-3 individuals that go and complete finish-rock work on the trail building projects.

 Mechanized Crew: Comfortable with mechanized equipment?
-These teams, to be located in the south, central and northern corridor, will go into trail work locations and complete the initial mechanized trail work with our ditch witch.
+These teams, to be located in the south, central and northern corridor, will go into trail work locations and complete the initial mechanized trail work with our ditch witch skid-steer.

-Bridge Crew: Stringing cable bridges between the house and workshop in you spare time, have specialized carpentry and engineering background…this may interest you.
+Bridge Crew: Stringing cable bridges between the house and workshop in your spare time?
+Have specialized carpentry and engineering background?
+This may interest you.
 We are looking for volunteers with special skills to form bridge teams that work under the guidance of our Trail Building and Program Coordinator and State Parks.

 All volunteer positions require members to be in good health and condition.
 Keep in mind that we train and always think safety first.